 You will be required to be employed as an unqualified teacher on a full-time basis and paid according to the unqualified teacher (UQT) pay scale at point one or higher.
 You may be working with a school already, in which case it is possible that your school will be willing to arrange an apprenticeship training position for you.
 Alternatively, you can search for apprenticeships from the list below:

-- Angel Islington Training Schools Alliance
+- Angel Islington Training Schools Alliance (currently only open to Islington residents or employees)

 - Avanti Schools Trust